JrVerbiest/jrverbiest.github.io/README.md

 #### Engineer, Researcher & Developer

-#### Senior Researcher @ Karel de Grote-Hogeschool & Technical Developer @ Hasselt University

-Engineer (ir. & Ing.) with +19y experience and a demonstrated history of working in research and industry.
-In recent years a shift to data science and machine learning, with interest in the use of AI (Artificial Intelligence) in healthcare applications.

-I am working part-time as a Senior Researcher at Karel de Grote-Hogeschool and part-time as Technical Developer at Hasselt University @ research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences.
+Engineer with +19y experience and a demonstrated history of working in research and industry.
+In recent years a shift to data science and machine learning.
+Currently working, both part-time, as a Senior Researcher at Karel de Grote-Hogeschool and as Technical Developer at Hasselt University @ research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences.

 [🌐 LinkedIn](https://www.linkedin.com/in/joeriverbiest/)